 instant messaging

 • I'm only signed-on to IM services grudgingly.
 It's either (a) so I can be reached by co-workers on work-related matters, or (b) so I can have an IM "presence" to get people off my back about it.
+Don't IM me with something like "what's up?".
+Chances are I'm not in the mood for a casual chat.

 • I generally don't like being interrupted.
 I already have an aversion to telephones, so IM is not something I'm crazy about either.
 Though one thing it has going for it over telephones is the fact that it's not as "in the now".
 In a phone conversation, there's pressure to keep talking, to avoid awkward silences and keep the discussion going (more so than in a live conversation, where there's visual stuff going on too).
 With an IM conversation, I can ignore someone for hours, and reply to them when I feel like it.
 Can you tell I'm an introvert?
 (Paradoxically, I actually prefer the phone for casual social interaction.)